The teacher's job.

 The group mostly consists of a fast

-learner, a >students with learning difficulties, and two average students.
+learner, a student with learning difficulties, and two average students (sometimes more).

 Who does it benefit?

 learning difficulties, but it could hinder a high achiever because that